-- OK Proceed to 2. - NOT OK Coolant level is not correct.
+• OK - Proceed to next step.

+• NOT OK - Coolant level is not correct.
 Find the cause and correct the cause.
 Refer to the Engine Service Manual.
 STOP.

 - a.
 Turn the ECS to the OFF/RESET position and then turn the ECS to the STOP position. - b.
-Wait for ten seconds.
+Wait for ten seconds. - c.

-c.
 Check for an active CID 111.
 See Testing And Adjusting, "Troubleshooting Diagnostic Codes".